SiphonSquirrel/steve/README.md

 section should use the long form in lower case, as commands are lowercased before being evaluated.

+A room may also have a `pre` and/or `post` actions.
+These actions are run before and after the description of the room, respectively.
+If a player dies in a `pre` action, the room description will not be printed.
+Note: `pre` and `post` actions work exactly the same as the actions triggered by user input, except that they are always run.
+The can contain choices, library functions, conditions, etc.

 ### Action Definition

-An action maybe a single action (triggered by the property "action’) or a compound action (triggered by the property "actions" or "choice")
+An action maybe a single action (triggered by the property `action`) or a compound action (triggered by the property `actions` or `choice`)

-Single actions execute have a single fixed property "action" which defines the type of action.
+Single actions execute have a single fixed property `action` which defines the type of action.
 Each action type has its own set of additional properties.

 For example, a single move action:

     { "action" : "move", "room" : "super room xyz" }

-Compound actions such as "actions" or "choice" consist of an array of subactions.
+Compound actions such as `actions` or `choice` consist of an array of subactions.
 These subactions may be single actions or nested compound actions.
-With the "actions" property, each action is executed in order.
+With the `actions` property, each action is executed in order.
 If one fails to execute, then no further actions are executed and the entire block is marked as failed.
-With the "choice" propertiy, each action is executed in order, until one succeeds, then no further actions in the list are evaluated.
+With the `choice` propertiy, each action is executed in order, until one succeeds, then no further actions in the list are evaluated.

 A 'choice' section may look like: